 The Whale mobile works well because it combines clarity, contrast, and gentle motion.
 The colours are simple — black, white, and grey — making the shapes easy to distinguish even when vision is still developing.
 At the same time, the calm movement invites the baby to follow the whales as they drift slowly across the visual field.

-Because the whales hang at slightly different heights, the baby may begin to notice how objects relate to each other in space.
+As the whales move at different heights, the baby may begin to notice how objects relate to each other in space.
 As their visual skills improve, they gradually discover new details within the mobile.
 The result is a material that remains interesting for longer than many simpler visual objects.

 Nothing flashes.
 Nothing spins mechanically.
 The movement responds only to the air in the room, allowing the baby’s attention to develop naturally.